chenyongrowan/scTIGER/README.md

 ##### Sample Datasets
 There are multiple sample datasets under the [Data folder](https://github.com/chenyongrowan/SIDELINE/tree/main/Data).
 1. The [ProstateCancer](https://github.com/chenyongrowan/SIDELINE/tree/main/Data/ProstateCancer) folder contains datasets for 4 patients.
 The cells were processed to now contain only endothelial cells.
-2. The [RemoteMemoryFormation](https://github.com/chenyongrowan/SIDELINE/tree/main/Data/RemoteMemoryFormation) folder contains datasets from 2 papers.
+2. The [RemoteMemoryFormation](https://github.com/chenyongrowan/SIDELINE/tree/main/Data/RemoteMemoryFormation) folder contains preprocessed datasets from 2 papers.
 Both datasets contain only neurons.
 (FC = Fear Conditioned).
 The [Rao-Ruiz](https://github.com/chenyongrowan/SIDELINE/tree/main/Data/RemoteMemoryFormation/Rao-Ruiz) dataset is smaller, demonstrating functionality with a small cell count.
 ### Running
+SIDELINE is set up as a single-line command with the following flags:
+**Required flags**
+- -goi/--geneOfInterest:  One or more genes of interest.
+Separate multiple genes with a "+" (ex.
+Arc+Bdnf)
+- -ctrl/--control:        Path to the csv file containing control cells.
+Provide file with cells as columns and genes as rows.
+The gene names should be the first column in the file. *The file must contain at least 10 cells*
+- -exp/--experimental:    Path to the csv file containing the case cells.
+Provide file with cells as columns and genes as rows.
+The gene names should be the first column in the file. *The file must contain at least 10 cells*

+**Optional flags**
+- -p/--permutations:  Number of permutations to run.
+Default 100
+- -top/--numTopGenes: Number of top correlated genes selected.
+Default 100
+- -zero/--zeroThresh: Threshold for number of 0's tolerated for a gene.
+Default 0.30
+- -s/--start:         Starting point for SIDELINE.
+Default 1 (Run SIDELINE and background).
+2 runs only the background
+- --cuda:             CUDA use on when flag included.
+Leave flag out if using CPU based discovery
+- -o/--output:        Output directory name.
+Default is 'SIDELINE_Output'

+Give command to run from SIDELINE download for sample datasets

 ## Paper